D-dot-AT/Stock-Prediction-Neural-Network-and-Machine-Learning-Examples/README.md

 ### Getting new data

+The example data is static and does not contain current stock price values.
 Recent data customizable with different trading strategies and feature engineering options can be [downloaded for free at D.AT](https://d.at/ref/github-python-examples).